minprog/app-studio/40 Guided/35 Journal/content.md

 Also generate a constructor, getters and setters for your class using **Cmd+N**/**Alt+Ins**.
 (For more detailed instructions, have a look at "Modeling friends" in the [Friendsr](https://apps.mprog.nl/guided/friendsr) project.)

-## Adding our database
+## Creating a database helper

-To store our journal entries, we will make use of a SQLite Database.
-Luckily, support for SQLite is built into Android Studio.
-To make use of this functionality we will first need to create our own database class:
+To store our journal entries, we will make use of a SQLite database.
+Let's create a database helper class for this purpose:

-- Create a new java class and name the class `EntryDatabase` and fill in the superclass `android.database.sqlite.SQLiteOpenHelper`.
-Press OK to create the file.
+-   Create a new Java class named `EntryDatabase` using the superclass `android.database.sqlite.SQLiteOpenHelper`.
+This superclass provides a lot of database functionality, but we will need to provide some, too.

-- The file can't compile at this moment, because we haven't provided implementations for the required methods.
+-   The file will not compile currently, because we haven't provided implementations for all required methods.
 Press **CTRL-I** to open up the **Implement Methods** dialog.
-Two methods are already selected: press OK.
+Two methods are already selected: press OK to add them both.

 -   Finally, we need to create the right constructor for our class.
 Then press **CTRL-O** to open up the **Override Methods** dialog.
-Choose the simplest constructor (the topmost) and press OK.
+Choose the simplest constructor (the topmost) and press OK to create it.

+## Writing database creation methods

 We now have the very basic functionality of our database class, but we still need to define what `onCreate()` will do.
 Since we are going to store our `Entry` objects in the database, we need a table that represents these fields accurately.
 Our table should look like the example below, with columns that represent each field of our `Entry` model.